katallaxie/generator-i-want-nice-ng-cordova/README.md

-# Next Generation Angular 2 + Cordova Generator
+# Next Generation Angular + Cordova Generator

-> Experimental Yeoman generator for your next and next-gen Angular 2 +  Cordova project - lets you quickly set up a project with recent technologies in mind.
+> Experimental Yeoman generator for your next and next-gen Angular 1.x or 2 +  Cordova project - lets you quickly set up a project with recent technologies in mind.

 The generator is coded in [ES6](https://github.com/lukehoban/es6features) with [Babel](https://babeljs.io/) as polyfill.
 Thus, it avoids much of the overhead in creating the generator.